Daylit boardroom with clustered evidence synthesis display

 Romanos Boraine is best suited to evidence problems that combine structure, synthesis, retrieval, and reporting.
 His fit is strongest where public submissions, interviews, workshop records, case material, and internal documents need to become usable findings, draft-ready outputs, and a more workable evidence system.

-- The public services page makes that positioning clear across database design, internal AI workflows, data synthesis, report writing, and insight generation.
+• The public Data Synthesis service page makes that positioning clear for evidence-heavy synthesis, with adjacent links into database design, internal AI workflows, report writing, and insight generation.
 The public case studies hub adds delivery proof, including the local government white paper case study, the UNICEF Zambia case study, and the UNICEF Palestine case study.

 Population Council Consulting